-Barnsley v Fulham
+Wilson stunner rescues point for Fulham

 Post update

-Carlton Morris (Barnsley) wins a free kick in the attacking half.
+Domingos Quina (Barnsley) wins a free kick in the defensive half.

 Post update

-Attempt missed.
-Fabio Carvalho (Fulham) right footed shot from outside the box is close, but misses to the left.
-Assisted by Harry Wilson.
+Goal!
+Barnsley 1, Fulham 1.
+Harry Wilson (Fulham) left footed shot from the right side of the box to the top left corner.
+Assisted by Fabio Carvalho.

 Post update